jbox-web/ajax-datatables-rails/README.md

 `ajax-datatables-rails` is a wrapper around datatable's ajax methods that allow synchronization with server-side pagination in a rails app.
 It was inspired by this [Railscast](http://railscasts.com/episodes/340-datatables).
 I needed to implement a similar solution in a couple projects I was working on so I extracted it out into a gem.

-## ORM Support
+## ORM support

-Currently, it only supports `ActiveRecord` as ORM for performing database queries.
+Currently `AjaxDatatablesRails` only supports `ActiveRecord` as ORM for performing database queries.

+Adding support for `Sequel`, `Mongoid` and `MongoMapper` is a planned feature for this gem.
+If you'd be interested in contributing to speed development, please [open an issue](https://github.com/antillas21/ajax-datatables-rails/issues/new) and get in touch.

 ## Installation